Sinhala-Typing/docx-search-tk/README.md

 4. **Output:**

    - The script outputs information about the presence or absence of the target word in each processed document.

-**Contributing:**

-- Contributions are welcome!
-Feel free to fork the repository, make improvements, and create a pull request.

-**License:**

-- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Acknowledgments:**

-- This readme.md and the docstrings were generated with ChatGPT, a language model developed by OpenAI.